davidiles/Using_BRTs_to_inform_GLMs/README.md

 Cov_5, Cov_7) were then included in a Bayesian species distribution model, fit using the `inlabru` package in R.

+The model includes a spatially autocorreled random field to account for spatial autocorrelation that is not attributable to the measured covariates.

 ``` r

 # ---------------------------------------